 InvDup = Inverted-duplicated haplotype.

+*Percentage of reads covering the SVs at given breakpoints.

 Discussion

 SVs significantly impact the adaptation of viruses to their natural host and environment (Pérez-Losada et al., 2015).
 Yet the role of SV diversity and dynamics in large DNA viruses is barely known.
 Ultra-deep long-read sequencing opens unprecedented ways to gain insights into these untapped viral genome polymorphisms.
 The present study started to tackle the impact of SVs in the evolution of the large dsDNA KHV during cell culture serial passages using ultra-deep whole-genome and amplicon-based sequencing.
 The sequence data showed a wide distribution of various SVs along the genome associated with high SV turnover dynamics during the in vitro infection cycles and a clear bias towards inversion and deletion events.
 Analysis of the pathogenicity-associated ORF150 region in ten serial passages mainly highlighted deletions, inversions and insertions that deeply altered the structure of ORF150.